-To build Seattle's new waterfront, the Seattle Department of Transportation (SDOT) will need to acquire property rights within the project area – some permanently, and most temporarily (known as temporary construction easements) to accommodate construction.
+To build Seattle's new waterfront, the Seattle Department of Transportation (SDOT) needs to acquire property rights within the project area – some permanently, and most temporarily (known as temporary construction easements) to accommodate construction.

 On May 27, 2014, the Seattle City Council voted to approve legislation that allowed SDOT to begin negotiation with property owners.
 The vote was part of a series of City Council meetings held on this topic, all of which were open to the public and included time for public comment: